mttcrn/polimi-CSE-notes/Machine Learning.md

   $t$ is a vector of length $K$ and contains a single 1 for the correct class and 0 elsewhere. $t$ is the vector of class probabilities.

 We can use three approaches to classification:
-- **Discriminant functions approach**: build a function that directly maps each input to a specific class (e.g. [[Machine Learning#Artificial Neural Networks & Deep Learning Perceptron Learning Algorithm The Perceptron Algorithm|perceptron algorithm]], [[Machine Learning#K-nearest neighbors|k-nearest neighbors]]).
+- **Discriminant functions approach**: build a function that directly maps each input to a specific class (e.g. LS, [[Machine Learning#Artificial Neural Networks & Deep Learning Perceptron Learning Algorithm The Perceptron Algorithm|perceptron algorithm]], [[Machine Learning#K-nearest neighbors|k-nearest neighbors]]).
 - **Probabilistic approach**: model the conditional probability distribution $p(C_k|x)$ and use it to make optimal decisions.
 There are two alternatives:
 	- **Probabilistic discriminative approach**: model $p(C_k|x)$ directly using parametric models (e.g. [[Machine Learning#Logistic Regression|logistic regression]]).
 	- **Probabilistic generative approach**: model class conditional densities $p(x|C_k)$ together with prior probabilities $p(C_k)$ for the classes, then infer the posterior $p(x|C_k)$ using Bayes' rule (e.g. [[Machine Learning#|naive Bayes]]).
-## Discriminant Functions approach
+## Discriminant function approach
 ### Two classes
 Given $y(x) = x^Tw + w_0$, the decision boundaries can be found with $y(x) = 0$.
 We assign $x$ to $C_1$ if $y(x) \ge 0$, to $C_2$ otherwise.
 Moreover, given two points on the decision surface $x_A, x_B$ we can say that $y(x_A) = y(x_B) = 0$ and $w^T(x_A - x_B) = 0$: since the scalar product is null (perpendicular vectors) it means that $w$ is orthogonal to the decision surface.